skitiz/Histograms/README.md

 To compile the exec files :

-`gcc -g -Wall -o -mpi -fopenmp execfile mpi_file.c -std=c99`   (Pick and choose the optional depending on the program you're running.)
+`gcc -g -Wall -mpi -fopenmp -o execfile mpi_file.c -std=c99`   (Pick and choose the optional depending on the program you're running.)

+_Note: You want to pay close attention to the order of tags used in compilation.
+Example `gcc -g -Wall -o -fopenmp execfile mpi_file.c -std=c99` will not compile._

 All the programs take similar command line arguments.
 + Serial version: `./nameofexec 'data file to read from' '# of intervals of histogram'`